Merge-of-Thought Distillation: Method: Merge-of-Thought Distillation (MoT)

 \section{Method: Merge-of-Thought Distillation (MoT)}

-Our approach assumes access to a base language model, a small set of supervised problems with reference answers, and multiple teacher models that can produce chains-of-thought (CoTs).
+Our approach assumes access to a base language model, a small set of supervised problems with reference answers, and multiple teacher models.
 The core idea is to consolidate reasoning signals that are consistent across heterogeneous teacher rationales.
 MoT alternates between teacher-specific supervised fine-tuning (SFT) branches and weight-space merging, and is performed iteratively.

-Concretely, MoT consists of two core steps repeated for multiple rounds: \\ 1. \textit{Branch training (teacher-specific SFT):} For each teacher, fine-tune a branch of the student on that teacher’s rationales. \\ 2. \textit{Weight merge:} Merge branch parameters by simple averaging to form the next student initialization.
+Concretely, MoT consists of two core steps repeated for multiple rounds: \\ 1. \textit{Branch training (teacher-specific SFT):} For each teacher, fine-tune a branch of the student on that teacher’s rationales. \\ 2. \textit{Weight merge:} Merge branch parameters by averaging to form the next student initialization.

 We detail the setup and these steps below.
 An overview of the approach is illustrated in Figure~\ref{fig:figure2}.